Log Off, You’re Not a Fucking Algorithm.

 Likes Don't Equal Love.

-They may look like hearts, but they’re not love.
-They’re not truth.
-They’re not real.
+They may look like little a thumbs-up or hearts, but they're not love.
+They're not truth.

 They're pixels and patterns engineered to keep you scrolling, comparing, and coming back for more.